AI Visibility for SaaS Companies: The 2026 Earned Media Playbook

 How do SaaS companies appear in ChatGPT and Perplexity vendor recommendations?

-AI engines generate vendor recommendations primarily from editorial coverage in authoritative publications, TechCrunch, Forbes, Business Insider, Wired, and similar outlets with high domain authority and editorial independence.
+AI engines generate vendor recommendations primarily from editorial coverage in authoritative publications: TechCrunch, Forbes, Business Insider, Wired, and similar outlets with high domain authority and editorial independence.
 A SaaS company that has earned placement in three or more of these publications in the past 12 to 18 months is significantly more likely to appear in AI-generated vendor shortlists than a company with equivalent product quality but no editorial footprint.
-The mechanism is citation: AI engines treat press coverage as third-party validation of a company's category relevance.
+AI engines treat press coverage as third-party validation of a company's category relevance.

 What's the difference between PR and Machine Relations for SaaS companies?